MihaelaVacarus/MS1-You-Plant-It/README.md

     Some small changes have been made to the original wireframes:
     - #### I decided to take out the scroll back to top bottom, as the content is not so extensive, and also this feature would require JavaScript, which I have not learned yet.
     - #### **Home**
         - In the original wireframe, for the navigation menu, the logo is centered.
 Upon doing some research online for best UX, I learned that logos are usually placed on the left and navigation menus are on the right.
-I decided to keep move the logo on the left, but keep the menu centered because I found it aesthetically pleasing and coherent with the centered content in the other pages.
+I decided to move the logo to the left, but keep the menu centered because I found it aesthetically pleasing and coherent with the centered content on the other pages.
         - The chronology and callout button have also been replaced by two sections detailing what the founders' story is and their vision for the product.
-This is because I realized in this type of business a chronology would not make much sense because of the brief history they have.
+This is because I realized that for this type of business, a chronology would not make much sense because of the brief history they have.
 Regarding the callout, I figured it would make more sense to have it afterwards, in the other pages, once the user has a chance to skim through the content.
     - #### **Gallery**
         - For the mobile view, a carousel would be difficult to visualize, so I have changed it in a way pictures are stacked on top of each other on smaller devices.
-        - The hero image I decided to take out because there are many pictures on this page, and it would be too much all together.
+        - The hero image I decided to take out because there are many pictures on this page, and it would be too much all of them together.
     - #### **Bundles**
-        - Bundles now are introduced by a small paragraph with an icon and below them a line has been included to display information on how to learn more about the prices and link to contact form.
+        - Bundles now are introduced by a small paragraph with an icon and below them a line has been included to display information on how to learn more about the prices and a link to the contact form.
     - #### **Events & Workshops**
         - Another download button has been included for the events.
 This way, users can check either events or workshops that open in a new tab, while browsing other pages on the main website.
-        - Additionally, each card now includes an image on top to avoid that much text.
+        - Additionally, each card now includes an image on top to avoid that much amount of text.
     - #### **Get in Touch**
         - For this section, I included the location of the gardens and a phone number with direct links to GoogleMaps and WhatsApp respectively.
         - The title of the section has been changed to "Leaf us a comment".